The Delightful Dozen

 Nestled in the heart of Old Town Scottsdale, this museum celebrates the history, culture and pioneer spirit of the American West.
 Western Spirit’s five spacious galleries host semi-permanent and changing exhibitions of fine art, cultural artifacts and Western memorabilia

 Join the experts from Ultimate Art & Cultural Tours for an intimate look into the architecture and Hollywood past of Scottsdale’s Hotel Valley Ho, one of the best-preserved mid-century modern hotels in the country.
 The cost per person is $19.56 (the year the hotel opened).

 If you have a sweet tooth, don’t miss this tasty Old Town gem, which specializes in small-batch, handcrafted confections.
-Some of our favorites include the Mesquite Chocolate Chip Cookies, Pepita Cayenne Brittle and any of the house-made ice creams in flavors like Spiced Cherry Chocolate Chunk and Peixoto Coffee.
+Some of our favorites include the Mesquite Chocolate Chip Cookies, Junk Food Popcorn and any of the house-made ice creams in rotating flavors like Spiced Cherry Chocolate Chunk and Peixoto Coffee.

 This gem of a boutique at the Scottsdale Center for the Performing Arts features artist-made jewelry, imaginative toys, fair-trade global crafts, world music, stylish accessories for home and office, and much more.
 Plus, all purchases are tax-free and proceeds benefit the non-profit Scottsdale Cultural Council.

 Give a nod to the game’s origins with this unique experience that includes kilt rental, Johnnie Walker beverage carts and a bagpiper who “calls in” golfers at the end of the day.
 After your round, stop by the Scotch Library at the Westin Kierland Resort and savor two-ounce pours of contemporary blends and rare 40-year-old single-malt whiskeys (open 5 p.m. to 9 p.m. nightly).